Criminal Defense Attorneys in Waterbury

 is readily available to take your call, review the individual facts of

-you reach out to our firm as soon as possible after an arrest or being made aware of an investigation,
+you reach out to our firm after an arrest or being made aware of an investigation,

 With so much on the line, working with a proven lawyer can make the difference.

 If you or a loved one has been charged with a crime, you can be confident

 about working with our Waterbury criminal defense attorneys.